canidlogic/lilac/doc/Name.md

 Extensions outside of Lilac are recommended to start with a domain name in reverse order, where the domain is unique to the specific developer.
 For example, if the developer controls a domain name `developer.example.com` then the Lilac name identifiers created by that developer should begin with the packages `com.example.developer`.
 This ensures that names defined by one developer will not conflict with names defined by a different developer, even if the two developers do not know about each other.

 However, Lilac does not enforce these conventions.
 They are merely recommendations for avoiding name conflicts.

+## Namespaces

+Lilac name identifiers are used in different contexts within Lilac, such as for identifying a data type versus identifying a specific compressor to use with a deep bitamp.
+A _namespace_ is a set of names specific to a particular context.

+Names only need to be unique within the namespace they belong to.
+For example, the namespace of data types and the namespace of deep bitmap compressors are separate.
+This means that each data type needs a unique name within the set of data types and each deep bitmap compressor needs a unique name within the set of deep bitmap compressors.
+However, it is possible for a data type and a deep bitmap compressor to have the exact same name because they are in separate namespaces.

+To avoid confusion, however, names should be kept unique across all namespaces as much as possible, though Lilac will not complain if this convention is not upheld.